 Basic Rules of Wild Food Foraging

 When you do find something delicious to pick, don’t take it all.
 Just enough for a batch of jam or that night’s dessert.
-Leave some to re-grow, to set seed, and to feed wildlife.
+Leave some to re-grow, set seed, and feed wildlife.
 You and I can go to the supermarket if we’re hungry.
 Birds and wild animals don’t have that luxury.

 Also, make sure to pick from clean places — above dog pee height, away from busy roads and their exhaust and toxic dust, and in places where the soil is healthy.
-Soil contaminated by unknown chemicals from nearby factories or industrial estates can make their way into plants.
+Soil contaminated by unknown chemicals from nearby factories or industrial estates can make its way into plants.

 Laws are different from country to country and from region to region.
 There will be wild plants that are protected from picking in some places and are free for the taking in others.
 Make sure that you research the legality of foraging for wild food before you set off with your basket.
 These are the rules I follow and are taken from the acts mentioned further below:

 - Never pick a protected, endangered, or rare plant.